rivy-t/lvconnect/README.md

 If called without any parameters as a stand-alone tool, or as a plugin lvconnect will fetch data accumulated since previous call every `LVCONNECT_INTERVAL` ms, except for the the first run when it will request all data in the last `LVCONNECT_FIRST_FULL_DAYS`.
 Only essential step information is printed out.

 The following three command line parameters are used for development and debugging:

 * `login` - forces starting of a new login session and fetches new authentication token.
 * `fetch` - prevents fetched data from being uploaded to Nightscout, and saves it to `fetched.json` instead.
 * `run` - runs one full authorize/fetch/upload cycle.

-In development mode lvconnect only fetches data once per call, and its current session is saved to a `session.json` file and is resused for next calls.
-It also re-uses authentication tokens until they expire, or obtaines new ones as required.
+In development mode lvconnect only fetches data once per call, and its current session is saved to a `session.json` file and is reused for next calls.
+It also re-uses authentication tokens until they expire, or obtains new ones as required.

 Deletion of the `session.json` file will enforce new session start.